matthew-brett/curious-git/curious_git.rst

 the ``changes to be committed``.
 It also tells us that the other two files in the working directory are ``untracked``.

-An untracked file is a file with a filename that has never been added to the repository with ``git add``.
+An untracked file is a file with a filename that is not listed the staging area directory listing.
 Until you run ``git add`` on an untracked file, git will ignore these files and assume you don't want to keep track of them.

 Staging the other files with git add
 ====================================